 Current mascara inventory:

-- 5 (after decluttering some of the ones pictured)
+- started with 10; 5 (after decluttering some of the ones pictured)

 Since taking this picture, I’ve finished the Too Faced Better Than Sex mascara and obtained the Burt’s Bees Nourishing Lengthening Mascara (I also must’ve forgotten one in my collection when I took this picture- an Estée Lauder one).
 After this post, I’m going to be retiring the 3-step fiber mascara (read my review), L’Oréal Lash Paradise and the Estée Lauder one because I’ve had them for a while.
 I’m not going to do a makeup buying ban for mascara.
 After retiring 3, I’ll have 5 and next month, it’s probably going to be time to retire more.